hytechclub/web-102/Week08/DiceRoller/DiceRollerFollowAlong.md

 ### Expanding the range
 To make the `Math.random()` number a little more usable, we first multiply it by however many options we'd like.
 For example, `Math.random()*5` would give you a random decimal number between 0 and 5, `Math.random()*100` would give you a random decimal number between 0 and 100, and so on.
 A regular die has 6 sides, so we want to multiply the number by 6.

-### Limiting the numbers to integers with `Math.ceil`
+### Limiting the numbers to integers with `Math.floor`
 In our case, we want to generate integers.
 A die has a certain number of integer sides, so decimals do not really make sense.
-To round up a decimal number, we use `Math.ceil()`. "ceil" here is short for ceiling, and it will round any decimal number UP to the nearest whole number.
-For example, given `0.01`, it would return `1`.
-Given `11.9`, it would return `12`.
+To round down a decimal number, we use `Math.floor()`, which will round any decimal number DOWN to the nearest whole number.
+For example, given `0.01`, it would return `0`.
+Given `11.9`, it would return `11`.
 Given `5.0`, it would return `5`, because 5 is already a whole number.
+After rounding down, it is necessary to add `1`.

 When applied to our randomly-generated number from a given range, we can get all the sides for a die!
 Now, let's make some updates to our code to make good use of these random numbers.